buddhist-uni/buddhist-uni.github.io/_content/essays/real-sal-flower_dhammika.md

 course: sri-lankan
 tags:
   - material-culture
+  - plants
 year: 2020
 olid: OL57711183M
 pages: 5
 ---

 This brief essay explores the devotional practice of flower offerings, particularly those using Sal tree flowers.

-Bhikkhu Dhammika notes that the primary flower used in traditional offerings in modern Sri Lanka is not actually the Sal flower but rather the flower of the Cannonball Tree.
+The primary flower used in traditional offerings in modern Sri Lanka is not actually the Sal flower but rather the flower of the Cannonball Tree.